← NewTon DC Tournament Manager

 Self-Hosting

 Want to run NewTon DC Tournament Manager for your whole club from a central server?
 See the Docker Quick Start guide.
-Self-hosting enables shared tournament access across devices via the optional REST API.
+Self-hosting enables shared tournament access across devices via the optional REST API, and Automatic Backup can push completed tournaments to a public Analytics instance.

 Lollipops 🍭